threeML/threeML/paper/paper.md

 3ML also extends beyond multi-wavelength data to the multi-messenger regime by providing abstract interfaces for modeling polarization, particle and spatial data.
-TMORE
+MORE

 # Data Analysis